mlcommons/inference/Submission_Guidelines.md

 2. Submission checker is now checking for non-empty README files and mandatory system description and power-related fields
 3. New script is provided which can be used to infer scenario results and low-accuracy results from a high-accuracy result
 4. `min_query_count` is removed for all scenarios except offline due to early stopping.
 SingleStream now needs a minimum of 64 queries and MultiStream needs 662 queries as mandated by the early stopping criteria.

+## Validity of the submission

+1. [MLCommons Inference submission checker](https://github.com/mlcommons/inference/blob/master/tools/submission/submission_checker.py) is provided to ensure that all submissions are passing the required checks.
+2. In the unlikely event that there is an error on the submission checker for your submission, please raise a Github issue [here](https://github.com/mlcommons/inference/issues)
+3. Any submission passing the submission checker is valid to go to the review discussions but submitters are still required to answer any queries and fix any issues being reported by other submitters.

+### Reviewing other submissions
+1. Ensure that the `system_desc_id.json` file is having meaningful responses - submission_checker only checks for the existence of the fields.
+2. For power submissions, `power settings` and `analyzer table` files are to be submitted, and even though the submission checker checks for the existence of these files, the content of [these files](https://github.com/mlcommons/inference_policies/blob/master/power_measurement.adoc#64-power-management-settings) must be checked manually for validity.
+3. README files in the submission directory must be checked to make sure that the instructions are reproducible.
+4. For closed datacenter submissions, [ECC RAM and Networking requirements](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc#constraints-for-the-closed-division) must be ensured.
+5. Submission checker might be reporting warnings and some of these warnings can warrant an answer from the submitter.